2020: W – April A to Z… Family Stories

 Now I know why they printed their wedding photographs in the classic black and white… the colorized pictures just don’t call out “classic”!
 What I noticed first in this colorized picture was that the father of the bride didn’t wear a tuxedo… Grandpa Joe chose his pin-striped suit and tie.
 If you look closely at all the wedding pictures he’s in… you’ll often see him in this same suit.
 Unlike today, the men all went with a plain simple white carnation boutonniere for themselves… and the bridesmaids and maid of honor also wore white gowns… which I don’t understand, as I thought only the bride was suppose to wear white!

-Mikie’s niece, my mother in law, CeCelia Cambino, next wore the dress on June 5, 1947… but the wedding venue was now changed to St. Paul’s church in West Haven, CT.
+Mikie’s niece, my mother in law, CeCelia Cambino, at No. four, next wore the dress on June 5, 1947… but the wedding venue was now changed to St. Paul’s church in West Haven, CT.
 All the bridesmaids and maid of honor dresses look pretty much the same in the classic photo and the one I colorized.
 Often, to save money, many bridesmaids used dresses from previous weddings, so they would haven been in various colors… but these were of almost the same color as the brides dress; many of them could even be from a previous wedding.
 A reception and dinner followed in New Haven, CT., followed by a honeymoon to Vermont.
 (It was always told that her reception was at Stephen Heights Club in West Haven… so it seems the newspaper clipping misprinted the event as New Haven)

 You can read about their honeymoon to Vermont… over HERE!